UniTime/unitime-doc/edit-subject-area.md

 ## Screen Description

-The Edit Subject Area screen provides administrators with interface for editing an existing subject area.
+The Add and Edit Subject Area screens provide administrators with interface for adding or editing an existing subject area.

 ![Edit Subject Area](images/edit-subject-area-1.png){:class='screenshot'}